Yinmlmaoliang/zisvfm/README.md

 ## Acknowledgements
 We thank the authors of the following repositories for their outstanding work and open-source contributions:

-* [DINOv2](https://github.com/facebookresearch/dinov2) - The official implementation of DINOv2 self-supervised learning method
+* [DINOv2](https://github.com/facebookresearch/dinov2) - The official implementation of DINOv2 self-supervised learning method.
-* [Segment Anything](https://github.com/facebookresearch/segment-anything) - The official implementation of the Segment Anything Model (SAM)
+* [Segment Anything](https://github.com/facebookresearch/segment-anything) - The official implementation of the Segment Anything Model (SAM).
-* [Dinov2_public](https://github.com/ccharest93/Dinov2_public) - A public implementation of DINOv2 with additional features
+* [Dinov2_public](https://github.com/ccharest93/Dinov2_public) - A public implementation of DINOv2 with additional features.